Laurence Peel: Career

 When he left Oxford in March 1822, his elder brother Robert, who had recently appointed Home Secretary in Lord Liverpool's ministry, took Laurence into the office as his unpaid private secretary.
 In 1827, he was elected to the House of Commons as the Member of Parliament for Cockermouth.
 Peel was an undistinguished Member who is not known to have spoken in debate.
 He voted against Catholic relief and for the spring guns bill on 23 March 1827.
 He held the seat until 1830.

 After leaving Parliament in 1830, Peel and his wife devoted themselves to the promotion of charitable and religious causes.
 His eldest brother, Robert, became Prime Minister in 1841.

 Personal life

 Reportedly, Peel seems to have "flirted with homosexuality" at Oxford, but on 20 July 1822, just after coming of age, he married Lady Jane Lennox (c.
 1800-1861), the daughter of the late Duke of Richmond, his elder brother Robert's former chief in Ireland.
 Lady Jane's mother was the former Lady Charlotte Gordon (sister and heiress of line of George Gordon, 5th Duke of Gordon).
-Together, Lady Jane and Laurence were the parents of four sons and two daughter:
+Together, Lady Jane and Laurence were the parents of four sons and two daughters: